 Things tend to be pretty purple or green, I’ve noticed.
-We certainly have one purple and green section with this painting by Robert Janitz who’s an artist I work with really closely and a photographic work by a friend of his, Ryan Foerster.
-Robert’s paintings are about entropy to a degree, that painting is slowly changing because parts of it are getting lighter.
-The paint has flour and wax in it and the wax crystallizes over time.
+We certainly have one purple and green section with this painting by Robert Janitz (an artist I work with really closely), and a photographic work by a friend of his, Ryan Foerster.
+Robert’s paintings are about entropy to a degree—his paintings slowly change as parts of them get lighter.
+In ours, the paint has flour and wax in it and the wax crystallizes over time.
 Ryan’s piece is an undeveloped piece of photo paper that he composted in his garden, and you can see where slugs crawled over it.
 He lives down in Brighton Beach and a lot of that work was made around the time of Hurricane Sandy when his house got totally flooded and he got a lot of artwork out of that destruction.

 And what about being a dealer, has that changed your ideas about pricing or collecting?

-I’d say the only thing is that I have a decent amount of stuff from Team Gallery at home just because it makes me a compelling dealer, to live with the stuff I work with.
+I’d say the only thing is that, as the curator and director of Team Gallery, I have a decent amount of stuff from the gallery in my home.
+I guess you could say it makes me a compelling dealer, to live with the stuff I work with.

 So if there were a fire, and you had to take one piece with you, what would you take?

 Well the dog and turtles come first, but I’d probably take the Stanley Whitney painting.
 It might be hard to get down the stairs but I’d really hope to make it out with the larger one.
 Stanley gave me that painting on the occasion of his solo show at the Studio Museum in Harlem, which was a big moment in his career.
-He and I work very closely, and we’ve seen both sides of what it is to be an artist—the struggle that goes into being an artist and also the joy that is being an artist.
+He and I work very closely, and we’ve seen both sides of what it is to be an artist—the struggle that goes into it but also the joy that is being an artist.

 Working with artists for a living, and curating shows makes you a really disciplined art collector too, because the artists’ personalities really blend into the art in a way that perhaps doesn’t necessarily apply to a “collector collector.”
-Dylan actually did a solo show in our apartment about six months ago and it was all these clocks and I thought they were so great because they were so simple in their execution but my experience is that despite their simplicity having a clock reflected like that is a super confounding experience.
+Dylan actually did a solo show in our apartment about six months ago, showcasing all these clocks.
+I thought they were so great because they were so simple in their execution, but my experience is that despite their simplicity, having a clock reflected like that can be a super confounding experience.

 There are four walls that are almost completely windows, designed in such a way that they look like picture frames around views of the city.
 We do a lot of controlled shade-drawing.
 Anything with light-fast pigment is in the kill range.

-We have to think about art that won't be affected by sun—like art that lights up.
+We have to think about art that won’t be affected by sun, like basically any art that lights up.
 Max Hooper Schneider worked for Pierre Huyghe for many years, more as a biologist than an artist.
 Anytime that Huyghe needed a fish tank, Max was the guy.
-His work often involves ecosystems and that piece has plastic over mealworms and dried botanicals like Buddha’s fist lemons and neons which says “Myiasis” which is when flies implant larvae in a mammal’s skin, so it’s pretty abject.
-For an upcoming show that I'm curating, (Dolores opening 8th September) he's working on an electric eel tank that's going to power the lighting system.
-It's the first time anyone has employed electric eels for such an ambitious power source.
+His work often involves ecosystems; the piece we have by him has plastic over mealworms and dried botanicals such as Buddha’s hand lemons and neons which says “Myiasis”, which is when flies implant larvae in a mammal’s skin.
+It’s pretty abject!
+For an upcoming show that I’m curating, (Dolores opening 8th September) he’s working on an electric eel tank that’s going to power the lighting system.
+It’s the first time anyone has employed electric eels for such an ambitious power source.

 And what about this herd of lava lamps?